example42/example42_old.github.io/_posts/2014-05-31-rethinking-modules-part-1.md

 Still in our infrastructures we have many applications that interoperate and have to be configured to reflect a consistent setup which involves different configurations for different applications to be assembled together.

-The Roles and Profiles pattern is an example of how we can work at an higher abstraction layer, using different component modules to setup whole stacks of applications which may run on separated systems.
+The Roles and Profiles pattern is an example of how we can work at a higher abstraction layer, using different component modules to setup whole stacks of applications which may run on separated systems.

 I think that application modules should not be opinionated, at least in their default functionalities.
 They should provide resources to manage different configuration needs, without enforcing any specific implementation.
 An application module should be considered as a library, an interface to the configuration of the underlying application.
 Something that does just a specific thing and it does it well, in a predictable way.

 So, by default, a component module should just install the relevant application and start it's service, where present, with default settings.
 It should then offer a simple to use, coherent and robust interface to the application configuration.
 Such as the reusability features outlined previously.

-On the other hand, an higher abstraction module, has to be opinionated.
+On the other hand, a higher abstraction module, has to be opinionated.
 It must provide a working setup, so it has to manage files and configurations in some specific way, as decided by the author.

 This is what many have done for a long time in their infrastructures: component modules, either public or written locally, have been used by custom internal "site" classes, where we've managed the composition of the services provided to the nodes of the infrastructure.

 In some cases public, shared, modules where forked and modified locally, in other cases people (rightly, IMHO), have preferred to keep unaltered in a dedicated directory these public modules.

 Sometimes a component module wants to do too much, and tries to manage resources related to other applications, which are needed for a complete and working setup.
-Here is where the Single Responsibility Principle is broken and the distintion between component and higher abstraction modules gets blurred.
+Here is where the Single Responsibility Principle is broken and the distinction between component and higher abstraction modules gets blurred.

 The reason is that just recently the difference from component and higher abstraction modules, such as profiles, has started to be defined.

-### Reusable Higher Abstraction Modules
+### Reusable higher abstraction modules

 Up to know we have not seen may public examples of profile modules that can be adapted to different cases.